 A Series of Unfortunate Events isn't set in a clear time and place.
 The Baudelaire children are American, but they exist in a fictional realm.
-Yet, that didn't stop the Netflix adaptation from having pop culture references in A Series of Unfortunate Events.
+Yet, that didn't stop the Netflix adaptation from having pop culture references in .
 While some of these nods were from the original book series by Daniel Handler (working under the pseudonym of the story's narrator Lemony Snicket), others were added in just for the Netflix series.
+A Series of Unfortunate Events

-references that occur in A Series of Unfortunate Events strictly "pop culture" is inaccurate since the book series turned TV series goes beyond mentions of mainstream media.
+references that occur in strictly "pop culture" is inaccurate since the book series turned TV series goes beyond mentions of mainstream media.
 The Netflix show mixes subtle commentary on modern politics, conversations about literary works, and quotations from some of the greatest minds into the story of the Baudelaire orphans.
 Within Lemony Snicket's Netflix world, there is a fair amount of rule breaking when it comes to storytelling — after all, Patrick Warburton as Lemony references television executives and Neil Patrick Harris as Count Olaf breaks the fourth wall.
 And this matches Lemony Snicket's book world since his trademark is inserting his own commentary and warnings into the tale of Violet, Klaus, and Sunny Baudelaire.
 So, the Netflix adaptation mixing in more modern references worked with the quirky and tongue-in-cheek nature of this very unfortunate series.
+A Series of Unfortunate Events

 The Baudelaires are evidently fans of James Brown's music.
 After asking about an Albert Einstein quote (more on that in a bit), Violet asked Klaus, "And what's that thing James Brown said?"
 He responded, "I got somethin' that makes me want to shout."
 Lemony Snicket jumped in and added, "I got somethin' that tells me what it's all about."
 These are lyrics from Brown's song "Super Bad," which you may have realized when Violet and Klaus exclaimed, "I'm super bad!" after their rock-skipping experiment was successful.
 Violet asked about Brown again at Count Olaf's house and the despicable man replied with, "I feel good!" — another Brown song.

 room when they were done cleaning the bathroom.
 Harris' delivery of the line was most definitely a reference to the fairy tale character.
+4 Albert Einstein

 Cobie Smulders' Mother character also asked about him.
 In Episode 2, Violet finally quoted Einstein — even though she didn't explicitly credit him — when she said, "The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science."
 5 The Hourglass Bought Online

 Count Olaf threatened the kids that once the sand in the hourglass ran out, Violet would be married to him in Episode 2.
 Yet, Olaf didn't realize sand ran through the hourglass in just a few seconds since he bought it online.
 Should have read the product reviews, Count Olaf.